huizliang/SQL_Practice/README.md

 # SQL-Exploratory-Data

-This repository contains datasets and queries for learning purposes.
+This repository contains datasets that I've explored using SQL.